 The small village next to Wisłok stream did not grow into a town, but nevertheless, it has persisted as a lively village up to this day.

-Soon after the establishment of village here was built large church from locally available material: wood.
+Soon after the establishment of the village here was built large church from locally available material: wood.
 Most likely date of its construction – 1388.

 Next to the church was located the traditional medieval churchyard.
-Archaeological research shows that people were here buried already in the late 14th century and the early 15th century, burials continued up to the closure of graveyard in 1772.
+Archaeological research shows that people were here buried already in the late 14th century and the early 15th century, burials continued up to the closure of the graveyard in 1772.

 Initially the church did not have tower.
 Large, 25 m tall tower in Baroque style was built in 1624, when some more modifications were done.
 In 1784 – 1789 church got some more additions.